Chemical Warfare Brigade: Albert Lai

-Albert, or Bert, as his close friends called him, was always a very mysterious character.
-He never really talked that much, but always seemed to be enjoying himself in any situation.
-Nobody who knows Albert in town knows what he "does" for a living.
-Everyone in town had their ideas.
-He has held a residence outside the town in the foothills for three years.
-He does not seem to work or need any more money than he already has.
-He has what seems to the locals to be an extremely extensive security system, especially for the area, a notoriously crime-free district.
-But he has been host to some of the greatest parties that have ever been thrown in the neighborhood, at least in Amos' memory, and there always seemed to be an abundance of alcohol and women at his compound.
+Albert “Bert” Lai has lived outside town for three years but no one knows what he does for a living.
+He does not appear to have a job or need any more money.
+Bert’s residence has an extensive security system, especially for the area, a crime-free district.
+He hosts large and popular parties, and there are lots of alcohol and women at his compound.

 Bert has numerous residences, but has spent most of his adult life running a money laundering operation out of a Newark, New Jersey restaurant called Empire Hunan, and has strong connections to organized crime families in New York, New Jersey, Pennsylvania, Chicago, and Kansas City.
-His compound in Tennessee was rarely used for business, rather was used as a place where he could entertain potential business associates, friends, and family.